 August 24, 2021

 You know what they say: “Learning is a lifelong process.”
-So, whether you’re making the most of your child’s online-only classes this school year with a little trip to the beach, or you’re simply wanting to keep your kids mentally engaged throughout your family beach vacation, you’re in luck!
-Because Northwest Florida’s Scenic Highway 30A is positively teeming with unique ways to stimulate your little ones with virtual learning on vacation.
+So, whether you’re making the most of your child’s online-only classes this school year with a little beach trip or simply want to keep your kids mentally engaged throughout your family beach vacation, you’re in luck!
+Northwest Florida’s Scenic Highway 30A is positively teeming with unique ways to stimulate your little ones with virtual learning on vacation.

-From must-visit museums and nature preserves to vacation homes that cater to virtual learning environments, here are a few tips and tricks on how to make your 30A beach vacation double as an educationally stimulating masterclass.
+From must-visit museums and nature preserves to vacation homes catering to virtual learning environments, here are a few tips and tricks on how to make your 30A beach vacation double as an educationally stimulating masterclass.

 A Few Tips for Virtual Learning on Vacation